legal update·7 min read

 The two Reclaim Trade Powers Act bills aim at the authority itself.
 If a repeal became law, the most direct effect would be prospective: future presidents would not be able to use Section 122 in the same way unless Congress later restored or replaced the authority.

-What the bills would not do by themselves
+What pending bills do not do today

 • make CAPE available for Section 122 entries,

-• order CBP to refund every 9903.03.* entry,
+• order CBP to refund every 9903.03.* entry today,

 • resolve whether non-party importers receive relief from the May 7 CIT ruling,